Chapter 1 Climate Change Basics

 “Many changes due to past and future greenhouse gas emissions are irreversible for centuries to millennia, especially changes in the ocean, ice sheets and global sea level.”
 [3]

 Methane is 80 times more potent short-term (20 years) as a greenhouse gas compared to carbon.[5]
 Leaks from natural gas pipelines are a major source of methane.
 Many have promoted natural gas as a bridge fuel to a clean energy future, and until recently, the problems with methane have been downplayed.
-It is now clear that natural gas is a gangplank to a climate disaster.[6]
+It is now clear that, rather than a bridge, natural gas is a gangplank to a climate disaster.[6]

-While China has surpassed the U.S. as the largest annual emitter of greenhouse gases, the U.S. still is the leading country in terms of cumulative emissions.[7]
+While China has surpassed the U.S. as the largest annual emitter of greenhouse gases, the U.S. still is the leader in terms of cumulative emissions.[7]

 The United States has been burning coal, oil, and natural gas far longer than China.
 As of 2017, the U.S., with just over 4 percent of the world’s population, was responsible for almost a third of the excess carbon dioxide in the atmosphere.
 China was responsible for less than a sixth.
 The 28 countries of the European Union cumulatively came in just behind the United States.[8]

-The United States still has the highest carbon dioxide per capita emissions among the industrial nations at 14.2 metric tons, but those emissions have been dropping since the early 1970s.
-China’s per capita carbon dioxide emissions was 7.4 metric tons in 2020, higher than those for the European Union at 5.8 metric tons but lower that Japan’s 8.1 metric tons.
+We in the U.S. still emit the most carbon dioxide per capita among the industrial nations, at 14.2 metric tons, but those emissions have been dropping since the early 1970s.
+China emitted 7.4 metric tons per capita in 2020, higher than the European Union at 5.8 metric tons but lower that Japan’s 8.1 metric tons.
 Russia had 10.8 metric tons of carbon dioxide emissions per capita.[9]

 Burning Fossil Fuels 40 billion tons